tcncloud/protoc-gen-state/README.md

 * customCountryNameChangeSuccess
 * customCountryNameChangeFailure
 * customCountryNameChangeCancel

+and the following epics:
+* createMyOrgEpic
+* deleteMyOrgEpic
+* customCountryNameChangeEpic

+with reducer blocks that handle all of the actions accordingly.

 The plugin will match the method annotation string with the corresponding rpc method from the service files.
 The signature of the action creators will match the rpc method signature.
 For example, if an rpc returns a stream of objects the Success action will pass an array of objects.
 A more in-depth description of action files generated can be found: [here](#actions_pb)